c-gohlke/OnClickCoin/README.md

 # On Click Coin

-This is a proof of concept application to showcase the ease with which you can create a token using the ethereum blockchain.
+This is a proof of concept application to showcase the ease with which you can create a token using the Ethereum blockchain.
 It is also nice to be able to tell that you can create your own "cryptocurrency" in less than a minute and less than three clicks.
 For a more specific documentation visit our [official docs](https://github.com/clement2705/OnClickCoin/blob/master/docs/docs.md)

-Have a look at [OnClickCoin](onclickcoin.herokuappp.com)
+Take a look at [OnClickCoin](https://onclickcoin.herokuapp.com/)

 ## Getting Started
 ![alt text](https://github.com/clement2705/OnClickCoin/blob/assets/Homepage.png)

-Simlpy fill in the parameters of your token and Press on "Click here to create your coin".
-You will then have to wait ~15 seconds (confirmation time for one ethereum transactions).
+Simply fill in the parameters of your token and Press on "Click here to create your coin".
+You will then have to wait ~15 seconds (time for one Ethereum block).
 You will then get redirected to your receipt page of your token.

 ### Prerequisites